 In the Analysis section the number of analysis threads can be chosen.
 If this option is disabled, Vampir determines the number automatically by the number of cores, e.g. two analysis threads on a dual-core machine.

-On Linux systems there is also the Document layout option available.
-If this option is enabled all open Trace View windows need to stay in one main window.
+The Document layout option allows to change the application's window behavior.
+If this option is enabled, all open Trace View windows need to stay in one enclosing main window.
 If it is disabled, the Trace View windows can be moved freely over the Desktop.

-In the Appearance settings of the Preferences dialog there are six different objects for which the color options can be changed.
-The functions/function groups, markers, counters, collectives, messages, and I/O events.
-Choose an entry and click on its color to make a modification.
-A color picker dialog opens where it is possible to adjust the color.
-For messages and collectives a change of the line width is also available.
+The Appearance settings of the Preferences dialog allow to change the application's color options.
+Available categories are functions/function groups, markers, counters, collectives, messages, and I/O events.
+To modify an entry click on its color icon.
+A color picker dialog will then allow to select the new color.
+A change of the line width is also available for messages and collectives.

-In order to quickly find the desired item a search box is provided at the bottom of the dialog.
+In order to quickly find a particular item, a search box is provided at the bottom of the dialog.

 Vampir detects whenever changes to the various settings are made.
 In the Saving Policy dialog it is possible to adjust the saving behavior of the different components to the own needs.

 In the dialog Saving Behavior you tell Vampir what to do in the case of changed preferences.
 The user can choose the categories of settings, e.g., the layout, that should be affected by the selected behavior.
 Possible options are that the application automatically Always or Never saves changes.
 The default option is to have Vampir asking you whether to save or discard changes.

 Usually the settings are stored in the folder of the trace file.
 If the user has no write access to it, it is possible to place them alternatively in the Application Data Folder.
 All such stored settings are listed in the tab Locally Stored Preferences with creation and modification date.

 Note: On loading Vampir always favors settings in the Application Data Folder.